MNS and Shiv Sena offices in Mumbai offer a study in contrasts

-While party workers flocked to offices of both parties in the morning, crowds swelled outside Sena offices later in the day, while workers all but deserted offices of the MNS
+While workers flocked to offices of both parties in the morning on result day, crowds swelled outside Sena offices, while workers all but deserted offices of MNS

 With Shiv Sena-BJP making a clean sweep in Mumbai, the mood was jubilant at the Shiv Sena party headquarters in Sena Bhavan, Dadar yesterday.

 The mood was jubilant outside Sena Bhavan yesterday, with party workers wearing their allegiance on their sleeves; meanwhile, not a single MNS party worker could be spotted outside Raj Thackeray’s residence.
 Pics/Sayed Sameer Abedi, Satyajit Desai